 So, we really don’t have a comprehensive understanding about what the early church was thinking.
 Interestingly, the terms “Second Coming” and “Second Advent” do not appear in the written record until about the year AD 160 when Justin Martyr invented these terms.
 Indeed, there has never been a formal discussion on eschatology in the church.
 But we do know that the early church fathers held differing views on eschatology, including the preterist view.

 Works by Gary DeMar, Francis Gumerlock, and Kenneth Gentry, Jr. and others have shown that the preterist view was part of the early church, and may have been the dominant view.
+While differing views can be found in the writings of theologians throughout history, in his book Is Jesus Coming Soon (page 17), DeMar states “On the other hand, preterism–the belief that the key New Testament prophecies were fulfilled in the first century–is by far the dominant eschatological perspective within the whole history of the church.”
 Author Douglas Wilkinson showed that many of the early writers believed that the prophecies of Daniel as well as the Olivet Discourse were fulfilled in the destruction of Jerusalem in AD 70.

 Summarizing the above research, multiple writers in the early church expressed beliefs that certain other events associated with the Second Coming were fulfilled by AD 70, such as the abomination of desolation, the great tribulation, the last days, the end of the age, the arrival of the kingdom, the arrival of the new heaven and new earth, the arrival of the New Jerusalem, the preaching of the gospel to the whole world, the general resurrection of the dead, the destruction of death, and the cessation of charismatic gifts.
 So, the basic outline of full preterism is found in many writings of the apostolic fathers.